jonnigs/Isalp_felagaskyrteini/README.md

-# Isalp_felagaskyrteini
+# Ísalp félagaskírteini

- Python script that generates membership licences from a csv file
+Python script that that reads members information from a CSV file and generates unique membership licence